SpaceCurve/hadoop-adapter/geopandas-vis/ipython-notebook-geopandas-centos65.md

-# Installing GeoPandas and IPython Notebook in Centos 6.5
+# Installing GeoPandas and IPython Notebook on Centos 6.5

+[GeoPandas](http://geopandas.org/) is a Python library for working with geospatial data.
+[IPython](http://ipython.org/) is a rich interactive shell environment for Python that enables tab completion and inline graphics.
+This document outlines how to install both and their required dependencies on the SpaceCurve QuickStart VM which runs on Centos 6.5.
+At the end of the document we show how to run IPython and geopandas to plot some geospatial data extracted from SpaceCurve.

 The dependency graph for installing [Matplotlib](http://matplotlib.org/) and [GeoPandas](http://geopandas.org/) for geospatial visualization requires newer libraries